moeenn/knowledgebase/Todo/Domain-driven design.md

 ##### Core domain
 Primary area of operation for business.
-Eg. Netflix video streaming
+E.g. Netflix video streaming

 #### Sub-domains
 Areas of operation which are ancillary to the core domain and support its operations.
 Sub-domains should be defined by consulting business/domain experts.

-Eg. Billing, Recommendations etc.
+E.g. Billing, Recommendations etc.

 ##### Key parts of domains